ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 # A Gentle Introduction to Functional JavaScript #

-Functional Programming tends to intimidate people with the academic names borrowed from Category Theory to describe interfaces known as _"Algebraic Structures"_.
-Competing interfaces for the same functionality will abound and breed chaos without a specification.
-It's application in JavaScript is further obfuscated by many different pre-spec examples the same way Promises developed pre A+ spec.
-The current de facto specification, ["Fantasy-land"](https://github.com/fantasyland/fantasy-land), was proposed April, 2013 and appears to have rallied consonance.
+Functional Programming tends to intimidate people with the academic terms borrowed from Category Theory to describe interfaces known as _"Algebraic Structures"_.
 JavaScript was not designed to be a functional language.
 It has adopted this paradigm from other languages.
 Fortunately JavaScript is well suited to the the task thanks to first-class, higher-order functions and proper tail-call optimization provided in ES2015.
+The adoption of functional programming in JavaScript was further obfuscated by many different pre-spec examples the same way Promises developed pre A+ spec.
+The current de facto specification, ["Fantasy-land"](https://github.com/fantasyland/fantasy-land), was proposed April, 2013 and appears to have found broad adoption.

 The more abstract a concept is the harder it is to understand.
 Interfaces are abstract by nature.
 The more abstract they are the more powerful they become because they allow us to solve a wider range of seemingly unrelated problems with a surprisingly small set of patterns.